lintweaker/xmos-native-dsd/README.md

 Linux native DSD playback support
 =================================
+[29-jan-16]

+Support for PS Audio NuWave DAC confirmed to work.
+New patch for Oppo HA-2.

 [19-jan-16]

 Experimental support for Auralice Vega.
 This patch also fixes a type in the code